nkdAgility/NKDAgility.com/site/content/resources/blog/2007/2007-10-18-naming-your-servers-in-an-enterprise-environment/index.md

 ---
+title: Naming your servers in an enterprise environment
+date: 2007-10-18
+author: MrHinsh
 id: "299"
-title: "Naming your servers in an enterprise environment"
-date: "2007-10-18"
-categories:
-  - "code-and-complexity"
-tags:
-  - "configuration"
-  - "fail"
-  - "infrastructure"
-  - "tools"
-coverImage: "nakedalm-logo-128-link-1-1.png"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "naming-your-servers-in-an-enterprise-environment"
+slug: naming-your-servers-in-an-enterprise-environment
 aliases:
 - /blog/naming-your-servers-in-an-enterprise-environment
+tags:
+- configuration
+- fail
+- infrastructure
+- tools
+categories:
+- code-and-complexity
+coverImage: nakedalm-logo-128-link-1-1.png

 ---

 This is an issue of contention in many companies, but I am firmly of the belief that server names should be at least consistent and at most should be able impart a large amount of information at a glance.
 Information should include: